ashki23/Linux-notes/Debugging.md

 mount/umount: mount/unmount a filesystem
 dmseg: display message or driver message
 ```
-By these command you could find name and directory of the SD card and try to mount it.
+By these command we can find name and directory of the SD card and try to mount it.
 But if the card still is unknown then
 your card might be dead.
-Check all errorsin the `dmseg` command output to find more information.
+Check all errors in the `dmseg` command output to find more information.

 ## Formating SD cards
-If you have a SD card that your device could recognize it, then you can use the following commnands to format the card:
+To format a SD card, use the following commnands:
 ```bash
 ## FAT
 sudo mkfs.vfat /dev/device_name